libretro/docs/docs/guides/controller-autoconfiguration.md

 4. If applicable, then also set the menu button binding in `Settings` -> `Input` -> `Hotkeys` -> `Menu Toggle`
 5. Use `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Save Controller Profile`
 6. The new profile file will be saved to your disk: [Controller profile directory]/[Controller driver]/[Device index].cfg.

+#### Inspect the file

+Without modifying anything in the original file, open it in the file in a text editor and
+1. Check if some variables are missing.
+2. Check if some variables has duplicated values.
+3. Uexpected values (for example "0", or axis values for non-axis buttons (for example input_a_axis = "-1") and vice versa).

-7. Open the file in a text editor and check if some variables are missing.
-If your OS does not support the controller, then RetroArch will not be able to generate a complete autoconfig file.
+If your OS does not support the controller, then RetroArch will generate an incorrect autoconfig file.
 You can try to re-map missing buttons before you give up and save the controller once again, but please do NOT add missing variables manually if you are going to submit your profile to our joypad profile repository; We rely on automated data to debug the autoconfig files.

+#### Try the file
+1. If the controller support Bluetooth, make sure that that there's no Bluetooth latency.
-8. Make sure that your mapping is perfect by testing every button in the menu, and in game(s) that make use of all of them.
+2. Make sure that your mapping is perfect by testing every button in the menu, and in game(s) that make use of all of them.
-9. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile
+3. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile
-10. Unplug your joypad an re-plug it.
+4. Unplug your joypad an re-plug it.
 See if it is auto configured.

 !!!
 Warning "Clear manual bindings"